Oluwatemilorun/react-tailwind-app/README.md

 # React + Tailwind CSS

-> A simple application build with React and Tailwind CSS and utilizing the NASA Astronomy Picture of the Day API
+> A simple application built with React and Tailwind CSS and utilizing the NASA Astronomy Picture of the Day API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).